-Jersey Shore's Jenni JWoww Farley Files for Divorce From Roger Mathews
+Jersey Shore's Jenni JWoww Farley Files for Divorce

 The Jersey Shore star initiated divorce proceedings two weeks ago in Ocean County, New Jersey, citing "irreconcilable differences."
 She also claimed her relationship with Roger has been on the rocks in the six months leading up to their split.

+The documents also detail Farley's desire to maintain "primary residential custody" of their two children.
+In addition to the custody arrangements, the reality star also requested Mathews provides child support, health insurance and funds for other health care expenses.
+And in the case of a death, JWoww has asked for a life insurance policy to be taken out on each of their children and that she be listed as a trustee on the policy.

+As for their personal property, JWoww has asked for equitable distribution of everything acquired in the duration of their marriage.

-JWoww and Roger got married in October 2015, after dating for many years.
+JWoww and Roger were married in October 2015, after dating for many years.
 The couple's then-15-month-old daughter Meilani Alexandra Mathews was by their side as flower girl, while the rest of the female cast of Jersey Shore made up the bridesmaid's party.

 In the years since, the pair welcomed a little boy named Greyson Valor Mathews.